lgili/mint_install_everytihng/README.md

-# mint_install_everytihng
-Instalation off everything in new instalation
+#Linux Mint new instalation
+downlad the instaltion.sh
+and in terminal type
+'''sudo chmod +x install.sh''' then
+'''sudo ./install.sh'''